PGCE (PGCert) Secondary Education (Science with Biology) with recommendation for QTS

 - Understand the crucial role of professional learning for the teacher, the pupils and schools.

-- As a leading centre of education and with roots in teacher training dating back to 1798, we are able to provide first class teacher training that is internationally recognised.
+- As a leading centre of education and with roots in teacher education dating back to 1798, we are able to provide first class teacher education that is internationally recognised.

-- A Brunel PGCE is a recognised symbol of quality teacher training which accounts for our high employment rates.
+- A Brunel PGCE is a recognised symbol of quality teacher education which accounts for our high employment rates.

 - You can take advantage of free access to our excellent University Academic Skills service, ASK.